-- ► Children must be supervised to ensure they do not play with the unit. - ► Children under 8 years of age should not operate the sauna cabin. - ► The settings for the heating time must only be changed by children under 8 years of age if they are supervised by an adult. - ➤ The sauna cabin must only be used by persons with reduced mental capacity, or limited physical or sensory abilities under supervision or if they have been previously instructed in its use and understand the risks. - ► Children and persons who have not received proper instruction must not clean or service the system.
+- ► Children and persons with reduced physical, mental or sensory abilities must be supervised to ensure that they do not play with the unit. - ► Children under 8 years of age should not operate the sauna cabin. - ► The settings for the heating period may only be changed by children 8 years of age or older if they are supervised by an adult. - ► The sauna cabin must only be used by persons with reduced mental capacity, or limited physical or sensory abilities under supervision or if they have been previously instructed in its use and understand the risks. - ► Children and persons who have not received proper instruction must not clean or service the system.